nemesis122/Wiki-ARC-from-AuxXxilium/Arc:-Model-List-for-Arc.md

-### Not every Model is compatible with every Hardware!
+`Note: Not every Model is compatible with every Hardware!`

 ## DS423+
 * Intel Geminilake (up to 8 Threads)